 My House Beautiful magazine just arrived and this month they are featuring 101 Tips from from the Experts.
 I love read little ‘best tips’ from designers because I always learn something.
-These are my 10 fav's:

 1. Once you’ve used a fabric in a room, never use it anywhere else in the house.
 Do not match your fabrics!
 Do not let your fabrics make your room look too decorator-y.
 Garrow Kedigian